Jim Flynn (songwriter): Awards and achievements

 Flynn was noted for his song writing ability.
 In the 2005 Down East Country Music (DECMA) awards, he won first place in the "Best Folk Songwriter" category for the song "The Ballad of L.L.
-Bean", and took second place in two other songwriting categories.
-In 2006 he wrote a song titled, "The Opening Act," which later became the title track to child performer Brian Wardwell's first album.
-At the DECMA "Legends Show", Flynn was awarded a Founders Award for his efforts in behalf of the Maine country music community.
+Bean;" he took second place in two other songwriting categories.
+In 2006 he wrote a song titled, "The Opening Act," which later became the title track to Brian Wardwell's first album; Wardwell was a child performer.
+At the DECMA "Legends Show", Flynn was awarded a Founders Award for his efforts on behalf of the Maine country music community.